Tag

 Views: 47

-The best desktops provide a simple way to find your perfect Linux desktop environment.
+The best Linux desktops provide a simple way to find your perfect Linux desktop environment.
 The thought of a desktop environment as a separate entity from the operating system sounds foreign to most mainstream users coming from Windows or Mac OS.

 But that’s just another example of the dexterity of Linux.
-For all intents and purposes, a desktop environment is just another piece of , albeit an expansive and complicated one.
+For all intents and purposes, a desktop environment is just another piece of software, albeit an expansive and complicated one.
 At the end of the day you can install it just as you would any other piece of software.

 We’ve analyzed these Linux desktops on various points, like how resource-intensive they are, their hardware requirements, customizability, and the out-of-box experience.
 We also considered the design and visual appeal — whether it was beautiful with interesting animations or sleek and minimalistic.